Pylons/substanced/docs/content.rst

 Affecting the Tab Order for Management Views
 ============================================

-The ``tab_order`` parameter overrides the mgmt_view tab settings, for a content type, with a sequence of view names that should be ordered (and everything not in the sequence, after.)
+The ``tab_order`` parameter overrides the mgmt_view tab settings for a content type.
+Its value should be a sequence of view names, each corresponding to a tab that will appear in the management interface.
+Any registered view names that are omitted from this sequence will be placed after the other tabs.

 Handling Content Events
 =======================